romnn/microgpusim/WIP.md

   - p-chase: measure the overhead of the other lines in isolation??
   - p-chase: infer l2 pre-fetch policy

+  - DONE: debug: why does the latency not change
+  - DONE: p-chase: use pinned host memory for pchase l1 and refactor
+  - DONE: p-chase: use same parameters for the l1 latency distribution plot
+  - DONE: p-chase: try random (seeded) initialization of pointer index array (makes no sense)
+  - DONE: p-chase: try using pinned host memory to bypass all caching for analyzing larger l2 cache
   - GIVE UP: p-chase: get physical address
   - DONE: p-chase: reuse memory allocation
   - DONE: p-chase: infer set mapping function using sympy and AND and XOR using physical address